Fraunhofer-SIT/DFarm/README.md

 The DFarm software is identical for the main controller and the subcontroller.
 The configuration file defines the role of the instance (main controller or subcontroller).

-## Where can I get the DFarm source code?

-The DFarm source code will be published here soon.
-We're currently working on the license, but will make sure that DFarm is available for researchers to build upon.

 ## Is there an iOS variant of DFarm?

 Not at the moment.
 However, we are confident that the general concepts of DFarm can be ported